 . . . an explosion akin to an atomic bomb.
 But heres the real shocker!

-In the Marvel Universe I always considered three things to be indestructible : this , Doctor Strange's Eye of Agamotto, and this .
+In the Marvel Universe I always considered three things to be indestructible : Wolverine's claws, Doctor Strange's Eye of Agamotto, and Captain America's shield.
 Looks like I'm wrong.
-On the bright side, even if Thor doesn't have Mjolnir, he's still a powerhouse.
+On the bright side, even if Thor doesn't have this , he's still a powerhouse.

 Here's a detail that I missed during my first reading of this series.